tpbarron/pytorch-ppo/README.md

 # PyTorch implementation of PPO

+NOTE: This is not maintained.
+I recommend using the implementation [here](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr).
+It is much more full featured and tested.

 This is a PyTorch implementation of [Proximal Policy Optimization](https://arxiv.org/abs/1707.06347).

 This is code mostly ported from the [OpenAI baselines implementation](https://github.com/openai/baselines) but currently does not optimize each batch for several epochs.
 I will add this soon.